4.9 out of 5 49,246 reviews

 Miles per kWh definition

-With a traditional car, the MPG number tells you how many miles the car will go on 1 gallon of petrol or diesel.
+With a traditional car, the miles per gallon, or MPG number, tells you how many miles the car will go on 1 gallon of petrol or diesel.

 In an electric car, the miles per kWh figure tells you how many miles the car will go on 1 kWh, or unit, of electricity.

-What if the miles per kWh figure is not displayed?
+What if you can't find the miles per kWh figure?
 Just take the battery range of the car and divide by the battery size.
 So an EV with a 240 mile range and a battery capacity of 60 kWh would have an efficiency rating of 4 miles per kWh (240 ÷ 60).

 What’s a good miles per kWh number?